...

 Patients choose us for:

-Early symptoms often include numbness, tingling, burning sensations, or weakness in the fingers and hand.
-Symptoms may worsen at night or during repetitive hand activities.
+Early symptoms may include numbness, tingling, burning sensations, hand weakness, wrist pain, and difficulty gripping objects.
+Symptoms often worsen at night or after repetitive hand movements.

 Yes.
-Many patients benefit from non-surgical treatment options such as wrist support, lifestyle modifications, therapy, and advanced treatment approaches designed to reduce nerve compression and improve hand function.
+Many patients benefit from non-surgical treatments such as wrist splints, activity modifications, physical therapy, medications, and advanced treatment approaches designed to reduce nerve compression and improve hand function.

-You should seek medical evaluation if symptoms persist, worsen over time, interfere with daily activities, or do not improve with traditional treatments such as splints, medications, or injections.
+You should consult a specialist if symptoms persist, worsen over time, interfere with daily activities, or do not improve with conservative treatment.
+Early intervention can help prevent permanent nerve damage.